 The Marketing major at Grace College is designed to give the graduate a strong foundation in business as well as specific training in the discipline of marketing

 Students studying marketing take three required courses covering consumer behavior, marketing research and advanced marketing.
-Elective courses, which allow each student to individualize their study toward future career goals, are offered in sales, advertising, promotion, public relations, product development, graphics, services and nonprofit marketing.
+Elective courses, which allow each student to individualize their study toward future career goals, are offered in sales & sales management, advertising & promotion, public relations, product development, graphics, services and nonprofit marketing.
 Students will have opportunities to apply the concepts learned in these courses through class consulting projects and internships with local companies.

 Grace College has received specialized accreditation for its business programs, including in Marketing, through the International Assembly for Collegiate Business Education (IACBE).

 Course Requirements for B.A.
 Marketing Course Requirements for B.S.
 Marketing Course Requirements for Marketing Minor

 The study of issues associated with making goods and services available for use or consumption.
 Examines activities, organization, and tools—such as logistics and retailing—involved in delivering the right product/service to the right place at the right time, quantity, quality, and price.

 This course examines the approach to developing advertising/promotion strategy; the theory and practices of advertising and promotion; the use of advertising as a creative process; evaluation of the effectiveness of advertising; and the role of advertising and promotion in our society.
 Emphasis is placed on the relationship advertising has within the overall marketing programs, as well as promotion mix, decision tools, and ethical consideration.

 This course is an introductory study of the practical considerations of selecting research methodology and techniques used in marketing research.
 Emphasis is placed on the terminology, concepts, procedures, statistical techniques, and ethics involved in collecting, analyzing, and interpreting marketing data.
 The course also emphasizes the study of the format and content of marketing research reports that address the concerns of decision makers.